orgua/shepherd_v2_planning/21_hw_design_cape.rst

 - make sure shepherd works (theoretically) with BB Black (not only Green) -> Boot-CFG is identical
 - recheck which IC gets which voltage (5V Sys is exceptional noisy)
 - allow to run completely from external power -> move sys-5v ferrite
+- main power switch not needed
+- mark ext input
+- sensitive lines should get more distance from gnd-polygon
+- consider ultra low noise ldo for -6 and 10V
+    - No suitable 5 to 10V voltage doubler found (fast switching, low noise)
+    - there are quiet inverters (LM27761) though
+    - see "noise_performance.rst" for more info
+- adjusted Pads of some footprints - reduce width a bit when solder resist was too narrow on ICs

 additional Parts v2.1r0
 -------------------------